Skip to content

 from MainController import MainController

-# authorized actions and their controllers
+# authorized shares and their controllers

 "controllers": {